Banner blindness is almost a timeless user practice where they tend to consciously or subconsciously ignore banner advertisements.

-Sometimes all it takes is moving the ad unit to the left of the webpage, or a simple change in background color is all that is required.
+Sometimes, all it takes is moving the ad unit to the left of the webpage.
+Or may be just a simple change in background color.
 Small tweaks can result in significant rise in revenues.

 It allows you to test two or more versions of an ad unit (different location, size, color) to see which one does better.

-A small plug: If you are finding the process too tedious or complex, we at AdPushup have made split testing and continuous optimization very simple for Publishers.
+A small plug: If you’re finding the process too tedious or complex, we at AdPushup have made split testing and continuous optimization simple for publishers.
 We help you A/B test ad units with varying ad sizes, designs and placements.

 To minimize banner blindness we cannot forget what caused it in the first place: incessant bombarding of ads in front of uninterested users.
 If the ad meets their desire, visitors will click on it.
-A flashy red banner is not required.
-There are inherent facts as well, which are common among many users, like reading in a “F” pattern.
-It shows how important eye path and location is.
+You won’t require a flashy ad.
+There are inherent facts as well, which are common among many users, like reading in a ‘F’ pattern.
+It shows how important eye path and location are.

-I hope this article was helpful and conveyed some interesting points that you can implement and see results.
+Hope this article conveyed some interesting points you can implement and see results.
 That said, I would reiterate again the fact that nothing beats testing.
-It is more important than ever.
+It’s more important than ever.

 You have to keep in mind and make sure to put your ads in the most unconventional places possible, which could be right above the fold of the page where it can get a lot of visibility, which would be basically putting your ad at the top of the page.